Common Urostomy Problems

 Urinary crystals on the stoma or skin are linked to alkaline urine – the crystals look like white, gritty particles and may lead to stoma irritation or bleeding of the stoma.

-You should try to keep your urine acidic through:
+To prevent urinary crystals from forming on or around your urostomy, you should try to keep your urine acidic through:

 - Drinking cranberry juice